ChrisPalmerNZ/Inferential_Statistics_Project/Inferential_Statistics_Project_Report.md

 The Haberman's Survival Data has been extensively studied, as it provides an example of medical data that can provide insight into patient survival after a medical intervention.
 It covers outcomes of patients who have had breast surgery over a 12 year period at the University of Chicago's Billings Hospital, and as such it is an sample of the general population of patients undergoing breast surgery.

 It is also a very small dataset (only 306 cases), with only a few features (age, year of operation and number of axillary nodes), which are classified based on the patient's surival or not five years after the surgery.
-As it contains the actual outcomes it is naturally imbalanced - there are thankfully far more patients who survived, but this imbalance is something that must be accounted for in the data and statistical analysis, and especially beyond that - when predictive models are develpoed to work with it.
+As it contains the actual outcomes it is naturally imbalanced - there are thankfully far more patients who survived, but this imbalance is something that must be accounted for in the data and statistical analysis, and especially beyond that - when predictive models are developed to work with it.

 In summary, the dataset is a great example of an important area of research and also provides useful challenges in its analysis, and so continues to be studied.
 I picked it because I am interested in medical research, it was only as I explored it that I understood its value.